MicrosoftDocs/globalization/globalization/input/japanese-ime.md

 ## Keyboard shortcuts

-The following table lists some useful English keyboard shortcuts for the Japanese IME.
+The following table lists some useful keyboard shortcuts for the Japanese IME.

 |To do this |Press this |
 |-----------|-----------|